making/vanilla-spring-webflux-fn-blank/README.md

 [{"text":"Hello"}]
 ```

-you can also build with docker as follows:
+you can also build for Linux with docker as follows:

 ```
 chmod +x mvnw